Live now: The 300-Year-Old Cello Project

 • Enjoy Platinum membership with OCTARR, including priority access to all future projects.

-• Receive a unique 1/1 photograph of your section of the cello, printed on OCTARR’s proprietary handmade paper crafted from 350-year-old French oak.
+• Receive a unique, signed, 1/1 print of a finely photographed detail of the cello, on OCTARR’s proprietary handmade paper crafted from 350-year-old French oak.

 The Cello’s Passport